 Poor Zack Snyder.
 He strikes me as an amiable sort of fellow, maybe a bit of a hack, but a hard-working guy with a great fondness for detail.
-But he could never win against the legions of fans devoted to Alan Moore and Dave Gibbons's landmark graphic novel Watchmen.
-They're up in arms over the few changes to the story in the film.
-And they're up in arms over Snyder's surprisingly faithful adaptation.
+But he could never win over the fans of Alan Moore and Dave Gibbons's landmark graphic novel Watchmen.
+They're up in arms over the film's handful of story changes.
+Conversely, they're also up in arms over Snyder's surprisingly faithful adaptation.
 "He lacks vision!" they cry.

-Malin Akerman, who plays superheroine Silk Spectre II, has been blasted for her flat, valley-girlish performance, but her work gets a little better on the second viewing.
-(It's still a cut far below the strong performances of the rest of the cast, especially Jackie Earle Haley as the right-wing vigilante Rorschach.)
-And there are one or two moments in the film that are genuinely moving.
-But the dialogue – taken mostly word-for-word from Moore's text – is often pretentious, the song cues are too obvious, and the sudden bursts of gore (where the graphic novel merely had buckets of blood) seem, well, comically gratuitous, like Snyder just couldn't help himself.
+Malin Akerman, who plays superheroine Silk Spectre II, has been blasted for her flat, valley girlish performance, but her work improves upon a second viewing.
+(She's still outclassed by the rest of the cast, especially Jackie Earle Haley as right-wing vigilante Rorschach.)
+And there are one or two moments that remain genuinely moving.
+But the dialogue – taken mostly word-for-word from Moore's text – is often pretentious, the song cues too obvious, the sudden bursts of gore (whereas the graphic novel merely employed buckets of blood) comically gratuitous, as if Snyder just couldn't help himself.